Articles

 Birth of the Windrush Generation

-Twenty-five years ago, Jamaican born Sam King and Arthur Torrington, a Guyanese, created a community organisation aimed mainly at young men and women of Caribbean heritage.
-It focussed on their identity, belonging and sense of purpose.
-Windrush Foundation was the name...
+In 1995, Sam King and Arthur Torrington created a community organisation aimed mainly at young men and women (school children, in particular) of West Indian heritage.
+They focused on identity, belonging and sense of purpose and were determined to produce educational...